 Thinking about a trip to Italy?
 Known for thousands of years of history and its influence on everything from art and fashion to cuisine, Italy offers endless opportunities for adventure and exploration.
 Whether it’s food and wine, art, history, couture, or a beach vacation, a trip to Italy is an unforgettable experience.
-To help you make the most of your time there, we’ve put together this travel guide with some helpful tips and ideas to get you started as you begin planning your trip!
+To help you make the most of your time there, we’ve put together these Italy travel tips and helpful guide to get you started as you begin planning your trip!

 Italy is divided into twenty regions, all of which have unique characteristics, cuisine specialties, and attractions.
 You’ve likely heard of Tuscany, the Amalfi Coast and Puglia, three of Italy’s most frequently visited regions.
 Tuscany, a region in central Italy known for its wine and cuisine, is one of the top travel destinations in the world and a prolific producer of Sangiovese-based red wines.